JuliaVTK/WriteVTK.jl/README.md

 [![WriteVTK](http://pkg.julialang.org/badges/WriteVTK_0.4.svg)](http://pkg.julialang.org/?pkg=WriteVTK)
 [![WriteVTK](http://pkg.julialang.org/badges/WriteVTK_0.5.svg)](http://pkg.julialang.org/?pkg=WriteVTK)

-This module allows to write VTK XML files, that can be visualized for example with [ParaView](http://www.paraview.org/).
+This module allows to write VTK XML files, that can be visualised for example with [ParaView](http://www.paraview.org/).

 The data is written compressed by default, using the